Strong traces to degenerate parabolic equations: Introduction

-\end{definition} The strong traces appeared in the context of limit of hyperbolic relaxation toward scalar conservation laws \cite{natalini, tzavaras}.
+The strong traces appeared in the context of limit of hyperbolic relaxation toward scalar conservation laws \cite{natalini, tzavaras}.
 In particular, they appeared to be very useful related to the uniqueness of solutions to scalar conservation laws with discontinuous fluxes (see very restrictive list \cite{AKR, AM, Crasta} and references therein).

+It is well known that the notion of weak solutions to \eqref{d-p} is not sufficient to ensure the existence of strong traces (see \cite{pan_jhdeB}).
+Therefore, an entropy requirement (at least in the weak form \eqref{e-c}) has to be used to establish such a result.

-One of the first results concerning the existence of traces was proved in \cite{vass} for entropy solutions to scalar conservation laws \cite{Kru} where the basic technique for the proof -- the blow up technique -- was introduced.
-The results are further extended in \cite{pan_jhde, pan_jhdeB} for quasi-solutions to scalar conservation laws by combining the blow up techniques and the H-measures.
-The first result for degenerate parabolic equations was obtained in \cite{Kwon09}, where the authors studied the case of scalar matrix $a$.
-With this assumption a significant problem of directions dependent on $\lambda$ in which matrix $a$ annihilates is avoided.
-All the mentioned results were confined on homogeneous scalar conservation laws.
-We extended them in \cite{AM_jhde} on heterogeneous ultra-parabolic equations under special assumptions.
-Let us remark in passing that existence of traces for entropy solutions for general multi-dimensional scalar conservation laws is still open (for some more recent results we refer to \cite{NPS18}).
+One of the first results concerning the existence of strong traces was proved in \cite{chen} for the one dimensional situation.
+In the multidimensional case, the result was obtained in \cite{vass} for entropy solutions to scalar conservation laws \cite{Kru} under non-degeneracy conditions.
+There, the basic technique for the proof -- the blow up method -- was introduced in this context.
+The results are further extended in \cite{pan_jhde, pan_jhdeB} for quasi-solutions to scalar conservation laws without the non-degeneracy conditions by combining the blow up techniques, H-measures, and induction with respect to the space dimension -- the technique that enabled avoiding the non-degeneracy conditions.
+In the frame of the technique, one introduces a change of variables which locally removes derivative with respect to one of the variables (i.e.~one of the flux components locally becomes zero and the corresponding variable becomes a parameter).
+Here, we are able to adjust and apply this methodology, therefore, we do not need non-degeneracy conditions eventually.

+Let us remark in passing that existence of strong traces for entropy solutions for general multi-dimensional scalar conservation laws is still open in the sense that it is yet not known whether there exists $u_0\in L^\infty(\R^d)$ such that for an entropy solution to relation \eqref{trf} holds.
+For some more recent results we refer to \cite{NPS18}, where in particular the authors showed that some-kind of non-degeneracy conditions are necessary for the existence of strong traces in the case of rough fluxes.

+As for the (entropy) solutions to degenerate parabolic equations (see e.g. \cite{Car, karchen, CP, VH}), the first result for degenerate parabolic equations was obtained in \cite{Kwon09}, where the authors studied the case of scalar matrix $a\in C^1(\R)$.
+This essentially implies that the equation is locally either parabolic (if $a(\lambda)>0$) or hyperbolic (if $a(\lambda)=0$) which avoids the problem of dependence on $\lambda$ of directions in which the matrix $a$ degenerates.
+We avoided this problem in \cite{AM_jhde} by assuming that the matrix $a$ degenerates in fixed directions.
+Such matrices are called ultra-parabolic.
+We note that results from \cite{AM_jhde, Kwon09} do not cover e.g.~the matrix $a(\lambda)= $.
+Recently, some progress is made in \cite{EMM20} where precisely the case of aforementioned matrix is resolved, while a general situation remained open.